-- Another concept that works really favorably, gather a few small boxes, break them down so they are flat.
-Scatter them near your cats favorite spots.
+Another concept that works really well is to gather a few small boxes and break them down so that they are flat.
+Scatter them near your cat's favorite spots.
 They will often use them for scratching.
 When they are scratched up, replace them.
 This is a very effective way for older cats to use their claws without having to reach up vertically.

 Lastly, your beloved older cat enjoys spending time with you and your family.
 It is important to give them that extra tender loving care that they will cherish for the rest of their lives.
 And to maintain their health by having regular check-ups with your veterinarian.
 So you both can live a happy and long life together.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Boo McCourt (author) from Washington MI on February 24, 2015:

 Sorry for the late reply.
 I hope your kitty is doing okay.
 I made several trips to the vet this month for my 18 month old kitty.
 Best wishes to you and the cats.

 Kristen Howe from Northeast Ohio on February 14, 2015:

 You're welcome Crazy.
 Sorry to hear about the loss of your cat.
 My 15-year-olds are doing okay, while I'm keeping an eye on their bladder problem.
 I might be taking one of them to the vet soon for their UTI condition.